erebe/wstunnel/README.md

 **What to expect:**

-* Good error messages and debug informations
+* Good error messages and debug information
 * Static forward and reverse tunneling (TCP and UDP)
 * Dynamic tunneling (Socks5 proxy and Transparent Proxy)
 * Support for http proxy (when behind one)
-* Support for tls/https server (with embedded self-signed certificate, see comment in the example section)
+* Support for tls/https server with certificates auto-reload (with embedded self-signed certificate, or your own)
 * Support IPv6
 * **Standalone binaries** (so just cp it where you want) [here](https://github.com/erebe/wstunnel/releases)